andradeandrey/onnx-go/backend/README.md

 This directory contains (sample) backend implementation.

-Any backend implementing a conputation method (symbolic or not) should fulfil the `ComputationBackend` interface:
+Any backend implementing a computation method (symbolic or not) should fulfil the `ComputationBackend` interface:

 [embedmd]:# (computation_backend.go /type ComputationBackend/ /}/)
 ```go